Part-time Work Options in Finland for International Students

 Currently, overseas students can work up to 30 hours per week during the semester.
 This is a great way to gain local work experience and cover your living costs.
 During holiday breaks, such as summer or Christmas, there are usually no hour limits, allowing you to work full-time.

-The most important is your hourly rate usually depends on your skills and other factors.
-Finding part-time jobs in Finland is easier.
-If you look into sectors like delivery services, cleaning, hospitality, or English tutoring.
+The most important thing is that your hourly rate usually depends on your skills and other factors.
+Finding part-time jobs in Finland is easier if you look into sectors like delivery services, cleaning, hospitality, or English tutoring.

 Table of contents